cosinekitty/sapphire/doc/Echo.md

 This is useful for classic ducking effects—automatically lowering the volume of another signal when this tap plays, for instance, using a VCA.

+Whether in ENV or DCK mode, this control always clamps output voltages to the range 0V...+10V.
+Before clamping, the input voltage is compressed using a bicubic limiter, which prevents harsh envelope clipping.
+This makes the output voltage more useful as unipolar CV for things like VCAs or gates.

+For readers who like mathematical precision: in DCK mode, the output signal is $D = 10\mathrm{V} - E$, where $D$ is the output voltage in DCK mode and $E$ is output voltage in ENV mode, assuming everything but the mode is the same.

 #### Initialize this tap only

 Resets just the selected tap to its default settings, leaving the others untouched.